tcolar/pubg_mobile/settings.md

 ## Basic settings

-- Aim assist, can help tracking target
+- Aim assist: can help tracking target
 - Bolt action release mode : Shoot on press or on release
 - Sniper firing mode: Shoot on press or on release
 - Peek and fire: You **should enable that**, add buttons that allow you to peek sideways
 - Peek and open scope: Off gives you more options, but you will need 5+ fingers, see Bushka video <https://www.youtube.com/watch?v=azWqlNlYAI8>
 - Lean and scope mode : "mixed" is usually a good choice
 - Display left fire button, useful if you want a separate sniper button
-- Gyroscope : A good option if you hold your phone/tablet and can't use too many fingers, like having an extra finger for aiming
+- Gyroscope : A good option if you hold your phone/tablet and can't use too many fingers, it's like having an extra finger for aiming
-- Separate jump/climb: Optional, but separate can allow you tricks to get on top of buildings and such
+- Separate jump/climb: Optional, but separate can allow you to do some tricks to get on top of buildings and such
 - Universal mark: On, makes it easy to mark things for your teammates
 - Death replay : On, let you see how you died (and if it was a hacker)